 Boulder Creek is a very small town located in the state of California.
 With a population of 5,075 people and two constituent neighborhoods, Boulder Creek is the 510th largest community in California.

 Housing costs in Boulder Creek are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Boulder Creek is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Boulder Creek is a decidedly white-collar town, with fully 85.19% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Boulder Creek is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Boulder Creek who work in office and administrative support (14.22%), sales jobs (13.86%), and management occupations (13.38%).
+There are especially a lot of people living in Boulder Creek who work in office and administrative support (16.78%), management occupations (16.74%), and sales jobs (12.54%).

 Of important note, Boulder Creek is also a town of artists.
 Boulder Creek has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Boulder Creek’s character.

-The population of Boulder Creek is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.58% of adults in Boulder Creek have a bachelor's degree or even advanced degree.
+The citizens of Boulder Creek are very well educated compared to the average community in the nation: 38.21% of adults in Boulder Creek have a bachelor's degree or even advanced degree.